-We use the Parallel Ice Sheet Model (PISM) (Khroulev and the PISM authors, 2021; Bueler and Brown, 2009) coupled to the Lingle-Clark solid-Earth model (Bueler et al., 2007) in order to explore the interaction between the self-amplifying and the dampening feedback.
+We use the Parallel Ice Sheet Model (PISM) (the PISM authors, 2018; Bueler and Brown, 2009) (Khrouley and the PISM authors, 2021; coupled to the Lingle-Clark solid-Earth model (Bueler et al., 2007) in order to explore the interaction between the self-amplifying and the dampening feedback.
 The models and the experimental design are presented in Section 2.
 The warming experiments use an idealized temperature forcing and are analyzed in Section 3, followed by a discussion in Section 4.

-5 2 Methods
+2 Methods